es-socrates/getty.sh/docs/en/notes/theme/guide/quick-start/intro.md

 ### ==Total freedom==

-- **No mandatory sign‑ups:** Use Getty instantly—no personal data, no account creation.
+- **No mandatory sign‑ups:** Use getty instantly—no personal data, no account creation.
 - **No server lock‑in:** As an optional use, getty can run directly from your PC, without risk of crashes due to massive traffic.
 - **You stay in control:** No middlemen, no arbitrary platform policy shifts.